Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  Our brain recalls these patterns and sequences from memory, allowing us to build thoughts and ideas and brain function.
+  Our brain recalls these patterns and sequences from memory, allowing us to build thoughts, ideas, and brain function.

   <br /><br />